yiliu30/bench-omni-wan/docs/vbench_dimensions.md

 Uses AMT-S (Adaptive Multi-scale Temporal model) to interpolate between frames, then measures how well the interpolated frame matches the actual frame.
 Smooth motion = easy to interpolate = high score.

 #### `dynamic_degree` — RAFT (optical flow)
-Uses RAFT optical flow to measure the magnitude of motion in the video.
-This penalizes completely static videos — a video generation model should produce videos with actual movement.
+Uses RAFT optical flow to decide whether a video has enough motion.
+It samples frames, computes flow between consecutive frames, and marks the video as moving only if enough frame pairs exceed a motion threshold.
+This mainly penalizes static videos.

 #### `aesthetic_quality` — CLIP ViT-L/14 + LAION aesthetic linear head
 Extracts CLIP ViT-L/14 features per frame, passes them through a linear aesthetic predictor trained by LAION.
 Scores each frame for visual appeal/beauty, then averages.